sojamo/electro-sounds-2-201516/readme.md

 ### Misc

   - To keep your code organized and in one place, consider to use [github](https://www.github.com/) (create an account for free) to host your code repositories.
 Github offers a GUI [desktop app](https://desktop.github.com/) that makes it very easy to create and update repositories.
-  - Some exercises require you to write short texts, do consider to write these text in markdown, a very simple formatting syntax for writing text inside simple text editors.
+  - Some exercises require you to write short texts, do consider to write these texts in markdown, a very simple formatting syntax for writing text inside simple text editors like TextEdit, Sublime Text, or Atom.
+On osx add a markdown quickview (for example [qlmarkdown](https://github.com/toland/qlmarkdown/releases) but there are more out there) to see your document rendered in markdown when quick-viewing it.

 [1]: http://www.philipgalanter.com/downloads/ga2003_paper.pdf "What is Generative Art?"